DEPARTMENT: Purchased Referred Care

 WORKING CONDITIONS:

-Primarily office-based setting with frequent travel to external agencies and other WRFCHC facilities.
+Primarily office-based setting with frequent travel to other health care clinics and some educational community events.

 Potential for exposure to illnesses found in a clinical setting.

-Considerable standing, sitting, walking.
+Considerable standing, sitting, or walking.

-Minimal reaching, bending, stooping, and crouching.
+Considerable reaching, stooping, bending, and crouching.

-Lifts supplies and equipment up to 25 lbs occasionally and/or up to 15 lbs frequently.
+Lifts supplies and equipment up to 20 lbs occasionally and/or up to 10 lbs frequently.

 EMPLOYEE BENEFITS: